Pavsacha Nibandh: Development

 Pavsacha Nibandh is a Majule's second short film, following Pistulya, commenced production in 2017 and wrapped up post-production in 2018.

 Filming

 Pavsacha Nibandh was filmed over seven and a half days in Pavana and Mulshi of Pune district in Maharashtra, along with some spots in the Western Ghats.
 Several scenes were filmed in villages within a 40 km range.
 While artificial showers are utilized by some, the majority of on-screen rainfall is authentic.

 Release

-Pavsacha Nibandh was digitally released on ZEE5 on 15 July 2020.
+Pavsacha Nibandh was released on ZEE5 on 15 July 2020.

 Reception

-"Bagging the Best Debut Director accolade for my short film Pistulya was a significant milestone.
-Now, clinching the Best Director award once again for Pavsacha Nibandh feels like a profound journey completed.
-Despite initial hesitations due to past hurdles, my team's relentless efforts ensured the film's realization."